genropy/genropy_saved/docs/genro/database/packages/model/table.rst

         # encoding: utf-8

-    Now we have to introduce the right class for a table; there are many options (that we discuss in the :ref:`genro_table_classes` documentation page).
+    Now we have to introduce the right class for a table; there are many options (that we discuss in the :ref:`table_classes` documentation page).
 We use now the standard method::

         class Table(object):